ZenWave360/zenwave-examples/README.md

 - JDL/ZDL Models in `src/main/resources/model` folder that will be the basis for code generation.
 - There is a README.md file with step-by-step instruction to construct a complete running application.
 - Maven Plugin configuration in `pom.xml` to generate code as part of the build process.
 - You may also find OpenAPI and AsyncAPI files in `src/main/resources/model` folder.
-They were generated from JDL/ZDL models using [ZenWave Code Generator](https://zenwave360.github.io/zenwave-code-generator/) and the reason they are already present for configured maven plugins not to fail during build.
+They were generated from JDL/ZDL models using [ZenWave SDK](https://zenwave360.github.io/zenwave-sdk/) and the reason they are already present for configured maven plugins not to fail during build.

-If you follow the instructions in the README.md file you can evaluate how ZenWave Code Generator can assist you "From Model To Code & Tests".
+If you follow the instructions in the README.md file you can evaluate how ZenWave SDK can assist you "From Model To Code & Tests".

-**Examples** are complete applications that were generated using ZenWave Code Generator and they are ready to run.
+**Examples** are complete applications that were generated using ZenWave SDK and they are ready to run.

 ## Skeletons